GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/seo/tap-targets/index.md

 </figure>

 **Step 2:** Increase the spacing between tap targets that are too close together using properties like `margin`.
-There should be at least 8&nbsp;px between tap targets.
+Try to have at least 8&nbsp;px between tap targets (Note: 8&nbsp;px is not always be enough spacing to pass the audit, especially for very small targets).

 ## Resources